nuagesdencre/CI_DataCentric/README.md

 - According to the guidelines provided on Heroku [(link here)](https://devcenter.heroku.com/articles/deploying-python), I prepared the Heroku required files (Procfile and requirements.txt).
 These documents indicate the language of the app to be deployed, along with its dependencies.
- **web: flask db upgrade; gunicorn -w 1 amphora:app**
+Procfile used in production:  **web: flask db upgrade; gunicorn -w 1 amphora:app**

-    I changed the app environment to production and removed the debugging option.
+Moreover, I changed the app environment to production and removed the debugging option.

 - I manually requested the deployment from the master branch.
  I reviewed the logs via the Heroku dashboard once the deployment confirmed and opened the app using my web browser to ensure everything was working properly.

+- There is no difference between the development and the live version of this project.

 ## Technologies Used
 - [Materialize](https://materializecss.com/)